Basmallakmal/project_technical/README.md

 1. Add new locale value in `lib/l10n/app_en.arb` and `lib/l10n/app_id.arb`
 2. Run `flutter gen-l10n` to generate new locale value
 3. Add new generated locale value in `lib/config/multilanguage/language_value.dart`

+## How to use flutter_gen assets

+1. Add new assets to assets folder
+2. Run `fluttergen -c pubspec.yaml` to generate new assets file
+3. Use the generated assets file in your widget